sparkle-project/sparkle-project.github.io/documentation/publishing/index.md

 ## Internal build numbers

-If you use internal build numbers for your `CFBundleVersion` key (like an SVN revision number) and a human-readable `CFBundleShortVersionString`, you can make Sparkle hide the internal version from your users.
+If you use internal build numbers for your `CFBundleVersion` key and a human-readable `CFBundleShortVersionString`, you can make Sparkle hide the internal version from your users.

 Set the `sparkle:version` attribute on your enclosure to the internal, machine-readable version (ie: "1248").
-Then set a `sparkle:shortVersionString` attribute on the enclosure to the human-readable version (ie: "12.X Sea Lion").
+Then set a `sparkle:shortVersionString` attribute on the enclosure to the human-readable version (ie: "1.5.1").

 [Remember](//lists.apple.com/archives/carbon-dev/2006/Jun/msg00139.html) that the internal version number (`CFBundleVersion` and `sparkle:version`) is intended to be machine-readable and is not generally suitable for formatted text.